baagaard-usgs/geomodelgrids/docs/index.md

 The GeoModelGrids project focuses on storing and querying georeferenced raster-based models.
-The models are composed of blocks, where each block is a uniform grid with a potentially different resolution.
+The models are composed of blocks, in which each block is a uniform grid with a potentially different resolution.

 # Motivation